 The above list is not intended to be fully comprehensive and does not preclude other services being provided.
-Such services provided to public interest entities, other than those required by Union or national legislation, are still subject to the 70% cap (see paragraphs 4.30R and 4.31R of Section 4 of Part B of this Ethical Standard) and still require approval by the audit committee.
+Such services provided to public interest entities, other than those required by Union or national legislation, are still subject to the 70% cap (see paragraphs 4.15R and 4.16R of this Ethical Standard) and still require approval by the audit committee.